 Neon Goby Diet and Feeding

 Neon gobies are true carnivores and require a high protein diet.
 As cleaner gobies, most of their wild diet consists of parasites picked off larger fish.
-A carnivore pelleted diet is sufficient, but occasional supplements with frozen treats, such as brine shrimp, mysis shrimp or table shrimp are also appropriate.
+A carnivore pelleted diet is sufficient, but occasional supplements with frozen treats, such as brine shrimp, mysis shrimp or chopped table shrimp are also appropriate.

 You may not have to feed your neon gobies much if there are lots of other fish in the tank presenting themselves for cleaning.
-In a mixed species tank, it is hard to make sure everyone eats their specific food.
+In a mixed species aquarium, it is hard to make sure everyone eats their specific food.

 Although mostly identical, males and females can be differentiated by their genital papillae underneath their body.
 A complete examination usually requires removing the fish temporarily and looking at its underside while in a clear holding container.
 Male genital papilla are pointed, whereas females' are rounded.
 Like many fish species, females tend to be slightly larger and rounder than the males.